 Ballots will be distributed via email to the Entity’s email distribution list and posted to the MISO website with the meeting materials;

+All timely submitted motions will be posted with and included on the agenda.

 Motions will be posted five business days prior to the meeting.
-Motions not properly noticed will require a 2/3 majority of vo t e s ca st during such vote to be placed on the floor for email voting;
+Motions not properly noticed will require a 2/3 majority of votes cast during such vote to be placed on the floor for email voting;

 Only those proxies valid for that meeting will be honored;